-Currently, the City of Launceston only removes graffiti from their infrastructure and assets.
+Currently, the City of Launceston can only remove graffiti from its own infrastructure and assets.

-To view City of Launceston's Policy on Graffiti Prevention and Reduction, please visit www.launceston.tas.gov.au
+To view the City of Launceston's Policy on Graffiti Prevention and Reduction, please visit www.launceston.tas.gov.au

-What is graffiti?
+What is GRAFFITI ?

-- Graffiti is the marking of other people's property without their consent.
-It can include writing (tagging), symbols, graphics, scratching (or scratchitti) or paper-based graphics (paste-ups). - Graffiti is illegal unless the City of Launceston has designated a legalised area for it or the owner of a property has given permission for it.
+Graffiti is the marking of other people's property without their consent.
+It can include writing (tagging), symbols, graphics, scratching or paper-based graphics (paste-ups).

+Graffiti is illegal unless the City of Launceston has designated a legalised area for it or the owner of a property has given permission for it.
 In the Launceston municipality, there are some legalised graffiti walls in a defined space at the Royal Park Skate Park.
-There are also legalised murals and other forms of street art on many privately-owned buildings which add to the uniqueness of the Launceston streetscape. - Graffiti has a high cost to the community with social, health, legal and economic implications.
-In areas of high graffiti activity, it can also impact on perceptions of safety and public amenity. - Preventing graffiti requires everyone in the community to be active and take ownership of the problem.
+There are also legalised murals and other forms of street art on many privately-owned buildings, which add to the uniqueness of the Launceston streetscape.